ase379/ekit/README.md

 >
 > As the original license type changed, the package and project name changed, too.
 >
 > The code still is a fork of the 1.7b, so the version 1.8 is used.
-It is class compatible to the 1.7b.
+It is source compatible to the 1.7b.
 ---
 ## Changes in 1.8
 - Port to Java 11.